 The maid will also see that your futon are cleared away in the morning.
 Normally you are not expected to pay for your stay until before you leave on the last morning.

-You may have gathered from all this wonderfulness that staying in a ryokan isn't often the cheapest way to stay somewhere, but it will be worth every penny.
+You may have gathered from all this wonderfulness that a stay in a ryokan isn't often the cheapest way to rest up somewhere, but it will be worth every penny.

 I cannot emphasise this enough.
 In my view, nothing gets you closer to the cultural heart of Japan, and the Japanese, like staying in a ryokan will.
 If you can stay for several nights the sense of relaxation, peacefulness and old-fashioned, waited-on luxury is hard to beat.

-If staying in a roykan is outside your budget then don't worry.
-We'll be covering a more budget-conscious alternative, minshuku, in a future article - so stay tuned and subscribe so you do not miss it.
+If a stay in a roykan is outside your budget don't worry.
+I'll be covering a more budget-conscious alternative, minshuku, in a future article - so stay tuned and subscribe so you do not miss it.

 Some ryokan will take payment only in cash – not credit or debit card (even though they may ask for credit card details as security).
 Be sure to check this in advance when making your booking so you have enough cash with you during your stay should you do need it.

 Ryokan in remote places will often arrange to collect you from the nearest train station, bus stop or harbour.
 If they do offer this they'll normally be happy to drop you off for the return journey too.